Xinhe-Peng/Final-project/README.md

 ### Simulation's variables of uncertainty:

-- Time each group of customers would spend
+- Time (in minutes) each group of customers would spend:
+  - unif(30,150)
 - The numbers of customers in groups:
   - minimum:1, maximum:6
   and whether this group is the VIP group